About Ravencharm Rattery

 Litters

-- At 5 weeks babies are evaluated for conformation and temperament so I can make my selections
+- Weekly the babies are evaluated for conformation and temperament so I can make my selections and decide which babies will go to pet homes

 - Babies are separated by gender at 5 weeks

-- Those that have been reserved are placed with their new homes at 6 weeks
+- Those that have been reserved are placed with their new families at 8 weeks

-- Selected babies are kept for 12 weeks to determine further temperment and conformation
+- Selected babies are kept for 12 weeks to monitor temperament and conformation development

-- Babies who do not make final cut will be avaliable for placement in new homes
+- Babies who do not make final cut will be available for placement in new homes if deemed ideal for pet placement

-- Those who are selected from final cut will be kept as potential breeders
+- Those who are selected will be kept as potential breeders and evaluated for ideal temperament, conformation and health into adulthood

 Placing Rats in Homes